wedizo/ChatGPT-Micro-Cap-Experiment/Experiment Details/Prompts.md

 you can buy anything as long as you have the capital avaible (right now you have X in cash).
 Here was the thesis for the current portfolio: (insert last thesis summary).
 Remember your only goal is alpha.
 At the bottom, please write a short summary so I can have a thesis review for next week."

-**Note: by no means am I a prompt engineer.
-I came up with these off of my head.
-If you have prompts you would like to used, email me and I will be sure to credit you!

 ## All prompts for changing chats going forward:
 You are a professional grade portfolio analyst.
 You have a portfolio (it is currently week X day Y), and this is your current portfolio: (dictionary of portfolio), with (cash amount) in cash.
 Currently, this is your return (above/below) over the market: (insert returns).
-The last A.I. analyst had this thesis for current holdings: (insert thesis).
+The last A.I. analyst had this thesis for current holdings: (insert last thesis).

+**Note: by no means am I a "prompt engineer".
+I came up with these off of my head.
+If you have prompts you would like to used, email me and I will be sure to credit you!**